openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 This file displays the information from all bindings and can have the amount of information turned up or down on a per binding basis.
 The default level is INFO and is the middle level of 5 settings you can use.
-The OpenHAB documentation goes into this in more detail and is kept up to date.
+The openHAB documentation goes into this in more detail and is kept up to date.
 Using the KARAF console you can use these commands to turn the logging up and down to suit your needs.
 If you are having issues with the binding not working with your camera, then TRACE will show everything that DEBUG level does but with the additional reply packets back from the camera.
 Because the TRACE shows the cameras replies, it often shows you in plain english what the camera is telling you is wrong greatly speeding up the diagnosis of any issues.